cksrc/kickstarter/backend/documentation/main.md

 ### Core Use Cases

-- Backtest pre-generated orders against historical OHLCV data
+- Backtest pre-generated orders against historical OHLCV data.
 - Benchmark strategies in a consistent and repeatable simulation environment
 - Integrate with internal strategy labs or external users via API